 Example- If you had a product that had a width circumference of 14 inches and a length of 10 inches, the equation would be: (C x 1.1 ÷2= Width of bag needed) For this example, the equation would be 14×1.1÷2= 7.7.

 An additional inch or two inches should be added to the product length to allow room to make seals.
 You would need an 8×12 inch bag to wrap the product, up-sizing is an option if that size of bag is not available.

 Width x Depth Measurement – For Flat or Square products

 Example- If you had a product that had a Width of 7 inches and a depth of 5 inches and length of 18 inches, the equation would be: (W + D x 2 x 1.1÷2= Width of bag needed) For this example the equation would be 7+5 x 2 x 1.1÷2=13.2.

 An additional inch or two inches should be added to the product length to allow room to make seals.
 You would need a 14x20 inch bag to wrap the product, up-sizing is an option if that size of the bag is not available.

 How To Use Shrink Wrap Bags

 Shrink bags are easy and efficient to use.
-Users can easily obtain a professionally packaged look with the proper size of bags, a sealer, and a heating element.
+Users can quickly obtain a professionally packaged look with the proper size of bags, a sealer, and a heating element.
 Users place the product being wrapped inside of the shrink bag, seal the open end of the bag, and apply heat.
 View the videos below for a full tutorial of how to use flat shrink wrap bags and gift basket shrink bags.